DetroitApps/RetroMultiManager/README.md

 - 2560x1440
 - 1366x768

-If you have another resolution, please raise an issue and we will work on adding yours to the list.
+If you have another resolution, you will have to gather cursor position from Dofus menu, please do as follow :
+1. Download our tool [GetPos.exe](https://github.com/DetroitApps/RetroMultiManager/tree/master/Tools/GetPos "Tool GetPos") and save it on your desktop.
+2. Execute it.
+3. Open your Dofus instance and maximise the window.
+4. Place your mouse cursor on the exact middle of the login input, then press "Print Screen" key (keyboard).
+5. Reapeat the same actions for every server's slot (after login page).
+6. Press "Echap" to exit the application.
+7. In "resources" folder, fill "ConnectPlayersOnServer.ini" and "LoginAccounts.ini" with gathered mouse position (see generated logs from GetPos.exe).
+8. Contact us to add the resolution natively in RMM.

 ## Getting started